Aconcagua Gear List

 Helmet

-A lightweight climbing helmet that fits comfortably over your bare head, hat, balaclava and that can strap your headlamp.
-The helmet should be designed to protect and keep you warm in changing weather, and it should be comfortable for use in multi-days outdoor activities
+A lightweight climbing helmet that fits comfortably over your bare head, hat, or balaclava and can strap your headlamp.
+The helmet should be designed to protect and keep you warm in changing weather, and it should be comfortable for use in multi-day outdoor activities.

 Remember that while the entire layering system is essential, headwear is also a key that may make you succeed or stop your expedition.